gramineproject/gramine/CONTRIBUTING.rst

    formatting fixes mixed with features, no moving files and changing them at the same time).
 #.
 Meaningful commit messages (it's much easier to get them right if commits are
    really atomic).
-Should include which component was changed (Pal-{Linux,SGX}
+Should include which component was changed (PAL-{Linux,SGX}
    / LibOS / Docs / CI) in the format "[component] change description".
 #.
 Every PR description should include: what's the purpose of the changes, what
    is changed (and how, in case of redesigning a component), and how to test the